iagsalazar1-cs/iagsalazar1-cs/README.md

 - **Essential Switch Configuration:** Configured basic network connectivity and security settings on a Cisco switch in Packet Tracer.

-- **Switch Port Security Configuration:** Implemented and tested port security policies on a Cisco switch to prevent unauthorized access. **(In Progress...)**
+- **Switch Port Security Configuration:** Implemented and tested port security policies on a Cisco switch to prevent unauthorized access.
+-
 - **Initial Router Configuration:** Performed fundamental setup and IP addressing for a Cisco router in a small Packet Tracer network.

 - **Configuring Static Routes:** Manually configured IPv4 static routes on Cisco routers to establish inter-LAN and external network connectivity.

-- **Configuring VLANs and Trunks:** Segmented networks using VLANs and trunking on Cisco switches for enhanced performance and security.
+- **Configuring VLANs and Trunks:** Segmented networks using VLANs and trunking on Cisco switches for enhanced performance and security. **(In Progress...)**

 - **Implementing Access Control Lists:** Applied standard and extended ACLs on Cisco routers to filter network traffic and control access.